johnhello2u/Hour-registeration-VBA-APP-/README.md

 <li> Workbook_SheetChange(): call upon time action that closes the workbook after 10 minutes </li>

 <h3>Modules</h3>
--dataTrans(): requiring password and performs file transfer to database, saves a pdf of week, and cleans the current week
+-dataTrans(): General Function that requires a password and performs file transfer to database, saves a pdf of week, and cleans the current week.
-- clearfillinData(): function to clear data
+- clearfillinData(): Function to clear data
-- speed(): function to speed up code execution by disabeling certain visual features
+- speed(): Function to speed up code execution by disabeling certain visual features
-- slow(): function to go back to default settings
+- slow(): Function to go back to default settings
-- TimeSetting(): function to close and save workbook after specified amount of time
+- TimeSetting(): Function to close and save workbook after specified amount of time
--
+- SelectSheetsToPrint(): Function saves the current current sheet in pdf format with the corresponding week as name
+- savewb(): Function used to perform a save of workbook and saving the inputted name to an audit trail.
+- createOutputSheet(): Function creates a sheet with the data prepped in a table for transfer to the external database
+- deleteDataInput(): Function that deletes the transfer sheet
+- add_name(): Function that let users add new names to the hour registration form
+- Button6_Click(): Function to go forward 1 week with the dates
+- Button7_Click(): Function to go back 1 week with the dates

 <h2>Script masterData.xlsb:</h2>